 Draw, Type and Add Emojis

 Now for the fun!
 Press anywhere on the screen and your keyboard will appear along with a transparent black bar where your text will go.
 You can make your text bigger by pressing the ‘T’ at the top right corner of your screen, and perfectly centred if you press it again.
-You will also notice a colourful drop bar that can be used to change your text color.
+You will also notice a colorful drop bar that can be used to change your text color.
 At this point you can also manually resize and reposition your text by using your fingers to pitch and move it.
 If you have a steady finger and an artistic edge, you can try adding a doodle by tapping the pencil icon to draw your heart out.

 Another fun element that you can add to your Snapchat photo are Stickers.
 Press the sticky note next to the ‘T’ at the top of your screen to view the ridiculous amount of emojis and other strange things you can add to your image.
 You can add as many as you want and resize them too.